The Corruption of the United Nations

 Can we really expect wisdom on how to improve global human rights to emerge from such a group?

 But again, the idea of an international body to keep peace seems to be a noble one.
 What went wrong?

-Men acted according to their own human nature.
-Saddam Hussein acted according to his interests; the United Nations officials acted according to their interests; businesses were looking for profit.
-Rather than following God’s way of love—of outflowing concern—these men were looking out for number one—themselves!
+Men act according to their own human nature.
+Saddam Hussein acted according to his interests.
+The United Nations officials acted according to their own selfish interests.
+Businesses were looking for profit.
+Rather than following God’s way of love —of outflowing concern—these men looked out for number one—themselves!

 Rather than effective management at the top, the UN has no true leadership.
-Secretary General Annan has proven both that he is not up to the task and that he is unwilling to step down—or even to replace those beneath him when they fail.
+Secretary General Annan has proven that he is not up to the task and that he is unwilling to step down—or even to replace those under him when they fail.